CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 # Downtime
 During downtime, you take turns rolling on specific tracks.
 You may roll on any number of tracks you would like, but every roll must pass a higher threshold.
 Performing well on a track imparts benefits, but performing poorly or neglecting a track has consequences.
 Time passes during downtime however best fits narratively, but it is typically a few days.
 Tracks do not neccesarily have to be rolled chronologically.

-When you enter downtime, you recover all spent resources such as HP and PP.
+When you enter downtime, you recover all resources spent during missions such as HP and PP.

 ## Tracks
 There are six Tracks; Investigation, Occupation, Relationships, Rest, Training, and Welfare.
 Each track has an attribute associated with it, but your GM may call for a different attribute depending on the situation.
 Generally, you may only roll on each track once per Downtime phase.